stellar/soroban-quest/quests/3-reverse-engineer/README.md

 from base64 into hex, and then store it as a binary `.wasm` file locally.

 The resulting `.wasm` file would be **identical** to the compiled contract that was initially deployed.
-You could re-deploy it, use `soroban contract bindings` to get information about it, or whatever else you could come up with.
+You could re-deploy it, use `soroban contract inspect` to get information about it, or whatever else you could come up with.
 Cool, huh!?